Kadee80/WebDev_Spring26/Week14/README.md

-# Final Presentations THURSDAY, April30
+# Final Presentations THURSDAY, APRIL 30

 In order for your project to be considered complete for grading you will be **required to submit the following by Midnight, MAY 9**